polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

   ![Extrinsic Success](/media/images/docs/tutorials/custom-pallet/poe-success.png)

-### Read a proof
+### Read a claim

-The final step of this tutorial is to check what proofs have been stored on your blockchain.
+The final step of this tutorial is to check what claims have been stored on your blockchain.

 1. Navigate to the ["Developer > Chain State"](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/chainstate) tab.